-iv.
-Continuous flow measurements shall be recorded at both in-stream monitoring stations or other practical locations based on the approved study design.
+Continuous flow measurements shall be recorded at the in-stream iv. monitoring station or other practical locations based on the approved study design.
 Data collected shall be used to estimate annual and seasonal pollutant loads and reductions, and for the calibration of watershed assessment models.
-Pollutant load estimates shall be reported according to any EPA approved TMDLs with a stormwater WLAs.
+Pollutant load estimates shall be reported according to any EPA approved TMDL with a stormwater WLA.